 - The applicant’s Organic System Plan (OSP).

-Authorized agents of the USDA will then determine if the applicant is in compliance with organic standards.
+Authorized agents of the USDA will then determine if the applicant complies with organic standards.
 Following acceptance, the applicant will be subject to unannounced inspections and reviews of the operational activities of the business in terms of compliance and enforcement regulations.

 If your farm sells less than $5,000 per year in organic agriculture products, you do not need to obtain certification from the USDA.
 However, the national standards for organic products must be upheld regardless of revenue in terms of products that are permissible for labeling as organic.